fourjay/vim-flexagon/README.md

-# A Vim fold method method manager
+# Flexagon, A Vim fold method method manager

 A wrapper around vims folding to easily switch between various folding schemes and some useful pre-packaged schemes, all designed to be easily discovered and easily switched.

+Flexagon also provides some custom fold presentation and a "bubble" Plug mapping to walk through folds.

 # Overview